 What many of these salespeople do is, as soon as the invitation is accepted, the salesperson will then send a direct message that introduces the company that he or she works for, outlines the products and services offered, and usually ends with some sort of soft close attempt.

 On Twitter, this same social selling fail might look a little different and that is by sending direct messages to someone right after they follow the company or salesperson.
-Many of these are setup as an automated response email.
+Many of these are set up as an automated response emails.

 This direct message does something similar to the LinkedIn message and that is that it says something about the company or products being sold.
 Again, this is an “all about me” approach and trying to sell the prospect right after the connection is established.